ericponce/mqtt_visualizer/README.md

 ![Screenshot](screenshot.png?raw=true)

+## Usage
+First, sepcfiy the configuration for the webapp by editing the JSON presented when pressing the edit button on the bottom right corner.
+Graphs are created using dygraph and allow for zooming by click-dragging across an x- or y-range.
+The view may be restored by double clicking the graph.

 ## MQTT Data Format

 The visualizer expects data in a JSON format.
 Data is sent to the topic as an array of objects containing a timestamp ('ts') and data value ('x').
 If the final element in the array has a timestamp of zero, the previous timestamps are assumed to be offsets from the time of sending, thus allowing for timeless packets to be sent.